Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 - AI agent integration via Model Context Protocol (MCP)

-Codehooks: The Agent-Native Backend Platform
+Codehooks: The Complete Backend for Webhooks

-Codehooks shines when you or your agent needs:
+Codehooks shines when you need:

 - CLI-first deployment —

-coho create→ write code →coho deploy(5 seconds) - Agent-friendly tooling —
+coho create→ write code →coho deploy(5 seconds) - Scheduled tasks and automation workflows

 - Simple data ingestion and transformation